-Are you confused?
+Are you looking for bad credit payday loans?
+Are you confuse?
 Do you need money, urgently?
-Don’t worry; payday loans are all you need.
+Don’t worry; we are here to help you out.
 Payday loans can help you to meet urgent financial requirements.
 To apply for a payday loan, credit score matters, if you have a good credit score then there are more chances of you to qualify for the loan, but that doesn’t mean you can’t be eligible If you have a bad credit score.
 Training with a lousy credit score depends on the lender and your current state.
 Each state has various rules and regulations which need to be followed by the borrower.

 What is a credit score?